NSTroy/nstroy.github.io/docs/portfolio.md

 <h1>Next Frontiers</h1>

 <p>In hand with my passion for next physical frontiers, I’m strongly interested in new virtual frontiers in decentralized finance and blockchain commerce, and their potential to support self-sovereignty and censorship-resistant communication.
-I’m actively absorbing knowledge about related systems and technologies, including Bitcoin, Ethereum, Avalanche, Rust, and Go, and would welcome the opportunity to work more deeply in these areas.</p>
+I’m actively absorbing knowledge about related systems and technologies, including Bitcoin, Ethereum, Avalanche, Rust, and Go, and would welcome the opportunity to work more deeply in these areas.
+I’ve also begun leveraging TypeScript to refactor TypeMetal’s DOM tree editing engine for broader portability.</p>

 </section>